InteractiveComputerGraphics/SPlisHSPlasH/doc/py_embedded_python.md

 ## Build with embedded Python support

 To enable the embedded Python support just activate the CMake option USE_EMBEDDED_PYTHON which is by default turned off.
 Please ensure that CMake finds the Python interpreter.
-This can be achieved by setting the PYTHON_EXECUTABLE to the file path of the python interpreter.
+This can be achieved by setting the Python_EXECUTABLE to the file path of the python interpreter.

 ## Run simulator with embedded Python support